Measurement of Charge Multiplicity Asymmetry Correlations in High Energy Nucleus-Nucleus Collisions at 200 GeV: Introduction

 It is assumed that the charge separation along the orbital angular momentum axis, which is the direction of the magnetic field, due to the \cme\ will induce an asymmetry of positively or negatively charged particle multiplicities between the two (up and down) hemispheres which are separated by the reaction plane.
 No asymmetries due to the \cme\ are expected in the left and right hemispheres separated by the plane normal to the reaction plane.
 In this paper, a new correlation technique is introduced that may be sensitive to the charge separation that was previously investigated in STAR.
 Consistency is found between the previously published data~\cite{CorrelatorPRL,CorrelatorPRC} and the results from the present analysis when using the same charge correlator observable (see Appendix~\ref{app:comp}).
 In this paper, a new approach is used to explore the charge asymmetries on an event-by-event basis, which extends the previous STAR measurements.
 The results obtained from $d$+Au and Au+Au collisions at $\snn=200$~GeV at RHIC measured by the STAR experiment are reported~\cite{QuanWang}.

 This paper is organized as follows.
 The analysis method is described in Sec.~\ref{sec:method}.
 The data analysis techniques are described in Sec.~\ref{sec:ana}.
+The systematic uncertainties of the results are described in Sec.~\ref{sec:syst}.
 The charge asymmetry correlation results are presented in Sec.~\ref{sec:results}.
 The implications of these results with respect to \lpv/\cme\ are discussed in Sec.~\ref{sec:disc}.
 Finally, the summary is presented in Sec.~\ref{sec:summary}.
 The mathematical correspondence between the present charge asymmetry correlation approach and the previously published three-particle correlators~\cite{CorrelatorPRL,CorrelatorPRC} are presented in Appendix~\ref{app:comp}.
 Additional details about the data analysis are presented in Appendix~\ref{app:ana}.
-The systematic uncertainties of the present results are described in Appendix~\ref{app:syst}.